MatthewLacerda2/news-hook/README.md

     - We check metadata for quick validity
     - We use LLM to finalize the validation
 - If it checks out, we process the data to send the appropriate alert

+# Types of alerts

+- **Base**: includes data from webscraping only
+    - Data from webscraping

+- **Pro**:
+    - Data from webscraping, webhooks, apis
+    - Includes an LLM output response

+- **Reasoning**:
+    - Data from webscraping, webhooks, apis
+    - Includes an LLM output response
+    - Reasons on the intent of the alert'